Yazılıkaya: 3200-Year-Old Temple Reflects Hittite Views on Time and the Cosmos

 In Turkish, Yazılıkaya means “inscribed rock" and while this expansive Bronze Age site with its incredible incised carvings has been studied for several decades, a team of experts now proposes that it was a functional tool serving as a time keeping device .
 A massive 3D shadow-clock, if you will.
 Researchers have also just published an article in the Journal of Skyscape Archaeology, in which they explore the cosmic symbolism present at the site.

 French archaeologist Charles Texier explored this site in 1834 and it is known that a few decades before the fall of the Hittite Kingdom (around 1190 BC), stonemasons created around 100 reliefs of people, animals, and mythical chimeras in the rock massif’s two natural courtyards.
 Charles Texier’s drawings of these carvings gripped the imaginations of people in central Europe as such distinctive art was never expected to have emerged from remote central Anatolia.

 Main scene of the Hittite sanctuary of Yazilikaya, Central Turkey, drawn by Charles Texier. ( Public Domain )

 New Astronomical Horizons

-Eberhard Zangger, president of Luwian Studies, an international non-profit foundation, and his colleague Rita Gautschy from the University of Basel, have published a research paper, the gist of which is published on Popular-Archaeology, which states that in 1990 Juan Antonio Belmonte proposed that 12 uniform male deities discovered in Chamber B corresponded with the 12 lunar months in a solar year .
+In 2019, Eberhard Zangger, president of Luwian Studies, an international non-profit foundation, and his colleague Rita Gautschy from the University of Basel, published a research paper, the gist of which is published on Popular-Archaeology, which states that in 1990 Juan Antonio Belmonte proposed that 12 uniform male deities discovered in Chamber B corresponded with the 12 lunar months in a solar year .
 Also, American astronomer Edwin C. Krupp recognized “signs of celestial elements” and a “cosmic narrative” attempting “to keep track of something”.

 - Anunnaki Revealed: Finding the Nephilim in Myth, Giants Among Men– Part II